 The submission of supporting evidence is crucial to any application process.
 When seeking a medical certificate, the Glenwood High School Medical Certificate is mandatory.
 The submission of a non-Glenwood High School Medical Certificate will NOT be accepted.
-Students are to access a copy of this document from the school's website, and present it to their relevant doctor to complete in full.
-The submission of the Glenwood High School Medical Certificate does not automatically mean the illness/misadventure appeal will be upheld.
-Certificates that cite stress, anxiety or insomnia as a reason for absence will be looked at critically.
+Students are to access a copy of this document from the school's website, and present it to their relevant medical practitioner to complete in full.
+The submission of the Glenwood High School Medical Certificate that cite stress, anxiety or insomnia as a reason for absence will be looked at critically.
 As a general rule, these may not be accepted.